breydongates/c-sharp-material/module-3/01-HTTP-Web-Services-GET/student-exercise/dotnet/README.md

 ### Provided Code

-In `Program.cs`, you'll find two methods that print information to the console:
+In `UserInterface.cs`, you'll find two methods that print information to the console:

 - `PrintAuctions()`: Prints a list of auctions
 - `PrintAuction()`: Prints a single auction